dermotte/LIRE/src/main/docs/developer-docs/docs/createindex.md

 ## Sample Code - Parallel Indexing
 If you have multiple CPU cores you can use the parallel indexing tool.
 Note that with the option for the threads, you just configure the number of consumer threads.
 There will be a monitor thread, a main thread and a producer thread too.
-However, only the n consumer threads plus the one producer thread will create CPU load, whereas the producer will just read and put it into a queue.
+However, only the n consumer threads plus the one producer thread will create CPU load, with the producer just reading from storage and putting it into a queue.
+Note also that for indexing wioth few features the I/O poses a serious bottleneck, so you should try to use SSDs if possible.

     /**
-     * Parallel index creation with Lire
-     *
+     * Simple class showing the use of the ParallelIndexer, which uses up as much CPU as it can get.
-     * @author Mathias Lux, mathias@juggle.at
+     * @author Mathias Lux, mathias@juggle.at and Nektarios Anagnostopoulos, nek.anag@gmail.com
      */
+    public class ParallelIndexing {
+        public static void main(String[] args) throws IOException {
+            // Checking if arg[0] is there and if it is a directory. boolean passed = false;
+            if (args.length > 0) {
+                File f = new File(args[0]);
+                System.out.println("Indexing images in " + args[0]);
+                if (f.exists() && f.isDirectory()) passed = true;
+            }
+            if (!passed) {
+                System.out.println("No directory given as first argument.");
+                System.out.println("Run \"ParallelIndexing <directory>\" to index files of a directory.");
+                System.exit(1);
+            }

-    // use ParallelIndexer to index all photos from args[0] into "index"
-    // and use 6 threads (actually 7 with the I/O thread).
+            // use ParallelIndexer to index all photos from args[0] into "index" ... use 6 threads (actually 7 with the I/O thread).
-    ParallelIndexer indexer = new ParallelIndexer(6, "index", "c:/temp/images/") {
+            ParallelIndexer indexer = new ParallelIndexer(6, "index", args[0]);
             // use this to add you preferred builders.
-For now we go for CEDD, FCTH and AutoColorCorrelogram public void addBuilders(ChainedDocumentBuilder builder) {
+For now we go for CEDD, FCTH and AutoColorCorrelogram indexer.addExtractor(CEDD.class);
-            builder.addBuilder(new GenericDocumentBuilder(CEDD.class));
-            builder.addBuilder(new GenericDocumentBuilder(FCTH.class));
-            builder.addBuilder(new GenericDocumentBuilder(AutoColorCorrelogram.class));
+            indexer.addExtractor(FCTH.class);
+            indexer.addExtractor(AutoColorCorrelogram.class);
+            indexer.run();
+            System.out.println("Finished indexing.");
         }
-    };
-    indexer.run();
+    }